Minnesota Timberwolves star Karl-Anthony Towns' mother passes away due to coronavirus, family spokesperson says

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-Minnesota Timberwolves’ star Karl-Anthony Towns’ mother, Jacqueline Towns, passed away on Monday due to complications as a result of the coronavirus, according to a statement from a Towns family spokesperson.
+Minnesota Timberwolves star Karl-Anthony Towns’ mother, Jacqueline Towns, passed away on Monday due to complications as a result of the coronavirus, according to a statement from a Towns family spokesperson.

 “Jackie, as she was affectionately known among family and friends, had been battling the virus for more than a month when she succumbed on April 13,” the statement read.
 “Jackie was many things to many people -- a wife, mother, daughter, grandmother, sister, aunt, and friend.
 The matriarch of the Towns family, she was an incredible source of strength; a fiery, caring, and extremely loving person, who touched everyone she met.
 Her passion was palpable and her energy will never be replaced.”